 Visiting Other Nearby Attractions

 As mentioned further up the page, there are several famous attractions in and around Cairo, and we strongly recommend that you spend a few days exploring the area.
-Many of our high quality, all inclusive Egypt Tours include a visit to the pyramids, but some only include the Giza Pyramids; Dahshur and Djoser.
+Many of our high quality Egypt tour packages include a visit to the pyramids, but some only include the Giza Pyramids; Dahshur and Djoser.

-We also offer several our package deals, including Egypt travel packages and daily Cairo excursions.
-No other country in the world can offer the sort of experience that awaits you in Egypt, and with nearly 60 years worth of experience behind us, no other tour operator can match our expertise when it comes to providing a truly amazing Egyptian experience.
+We also offer several high quality Cairo tours, all of which can be customized to meet your needs exactly.
+No other country in the world can offer the sort of experience that awaits you in Egypt, and with decades worth of experience behind us, no other tour operator can match our expertise when it comes to providing a truly amazing Egyptian experience.